 The local microclimate causes a fog to envelop the forest, giving it a mystical ambiance.
 Birdwatchers love to come here to observe the 50 species of birds, and you can also encounter chipmunks, foxes, and black-tailed deer.
 But watch out for the mountain lions!

 Although Muir Woods is located only 12 miles from San Francisco, it escaped destruction by loggers because it was too remote and inaccessible.
 Fortunately, the construction of the Golden Gate Bridge has made this breathtaking United States National Monument an easy attraction to reach today.

 Some of the world’s most popular wines are created only 70 miles north of San Francisco in the Napa Valley American Viticultural Area.
 Some of the vineyards boast a history stretching back into the 19th century.
 Many local wineries are now premier wine producers.

 The Mediterranean climate and local geology have provided the environment for success.
-If you enjoy a glass of fine wine, you should visit the Napa Valley and enjoy a tour of the vineyards.
+If you enjoy a glass of fine wine, you should visit the Napa Valley and enjoy a wine country tour of the vineyards.

 #7.
 Go hiking in Yosemite National Park

 Around 4 million people every year visit Yosemite from San Francisco.
 They come to admire its granite mountains, cliffs, waterfalls, and lakes.
 But most of all they come to see its giant sequoia groves.
 You should bring a good camera because the sequoias are breathtaking.